LuisGutierrez15/Flight-Search/backend_flightsearch/README.md

 - `build.gradle` - Build configuration
 - `.env` - Environment variables

----

 ## Development

-- Uses Java records for DTOs and domain models
+- Uses Java records for DTOs and domain models.
-- Mapping and validation logic included for all requirements
+- Includes mapping and validation logic for all requirements.
-- Easily extendable for new features or integrations
+- Easily extendable for additional features or integrations.

----